First Indigenous men to climb Mount Roraima plan to train others

 Speaking with the News Room during an interview, Edward said he attempted to climb the mountain in 2003 when he became a tour guide and again in 2006: however, he only got to 7,000ft.

-“I wasn’t going, but one of the tour guys said they found a book a book with my name in some library and so I had to join…I wasn’t going because I feel I get old already but still I mek it and it was good,” the father of five said.
+“I wasn’t going, but one of the tour guys said they found a book with my name in some library and so I had to join…I wasn’t going because I feel I get old already but still I mek it and it was good,” the father of five said.

 Guyanese Edward said he was encouraged this time since he was given the requisite gears to complete the feat.

 “I did want climb, but they didn’t have no gears, but this time they walk with gears so I tek chance to go up there and I climb it,” he told the News Room.